danielmapar/WebWorkers/first test/README.md

-To run this example, just do: python -m http.server
+To run this example, just run: python -m http.server